RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

     - Crew members that create work orders will assign the order to the Captain automatically.
     - Captains can add or remove crew members to their crew.
     - Crew members can join or leave a crew.
-- **Mnetioned users are now "Pending Users"** There used to be two lists, one for "Mentioned Users" and one for "Active Users" this was really confusing to people so I changed it to be one big, integrated list.
+- **Mentioned users are now "Pending Users"** There used to be two lists, one for "Mentioned Users" and one for "Active Users" this was really confusing to people so I changed it to be one big, integrated list.
 - **User list Rework** The user list should be simpler to work with now and a lot more feature-rich
-    - Context menus avaialble on right-click.
+    - Context menus available on right-click.
     - Click on the user to get a popup with their status.
     - Click on yourself to get a popup where you can change your status.
 - **New Tool: [Market Price Calculator](https://regolith.rocks/marketPrice)**.
 This tool will help you figure out what the best price is for your ore and where to sell it.